Burrangong railway station

-Burrangong is a closed railway station on the Blayney–Demondrille railway line in southwestern New South Wales, Australia.
+Burrangong railway station was a regional railway station located on the Blayney–Demondrille line, serving the South Western Slopes town of Burrangong.

+History

-The station opened with the opening of the line between Young and Cowra.
-A passenger platform was provided with a timber waiting shed opening in 1891.
+The line between Young and Cowra opened on 1 November 1886, but a station at Burrangong was not provided until 1 February 1889.
+A passenger platform was provided, with a timber waiting shed opening in 1891.
 A good siding initially provided was converted into a loop in 1891, which was converted back to a siding in 1899.
 The siding was abolished in 1938, and the waiting shed removed in 1964.
 The station closed in 1971 and little trace remains.